shmuelie/perfshim/README.md

 Downloads otherdomain.com/Script.js and Script.js

 	perfshim({executeScripts: ["Script.js", {url:"otherdomain.com/Script.js", type: "json", method: "callback"}]);

+#### attachScripts Warnings
+The attachScripts option was added to fix three issues with using eval to execute the scripts:
+1. eval is considered evil and should never be used.
+In fear that it could be removed this slight future proofs PerfShim.
+2. Debugging the scripts is a pain because they are not in their file but in an eval script.
+3. Code that is "eval"ed may not be optimized the same as code as "normal" code.
+This can make code that PerfShim evals run slower.

+On the flip side though there are two downsides to not "eval"ing the code that PerfShim downloads:
+1. Depending on how the browser caches the JavaScript file it may redownload the script.
+This defeats one of PerfShim's goals of minimizing bytes downloaded.
+2. There is the chance that the file that PerfShim downloads to scan and the file the browser downloads to execute may be different.
+If the difference requires a shim/pollyfill the PerfShim did not "patch" then the script could break.

+Primarily because of the second downside PerfShim defaults to using eval still.

 ## How it Works
 PerfShim works in a simple 7 step process: